Serene-Arc/podcast-downloader/README.md

 # podcast-downloader

 This is a simple tool for downloading all the available episodes in an RSS feed to disk, where they can be listened to offline.
+The rationale of this tool is simple: I wanted a tool that doesn't attempt to sort or change the files on disk while also using as much bandwidth as possible, maxing out my connection if possible.
+This tool is the result of that.

 Firstly, Python 3 must be installed, then the requirements must be installed.
 These are documented in `requirements.txt` and can be installed via the command